haskellfoundation/tech-proposals/proposals/0000-replacing-cabal-custom-build.md

 When `build-type: Hooks` is specified in the `.cabal` file, the package author must supply a Haskell file named `SetupHooks.hs` that defines a value `setupHooks :: SetupHooks`, which is a record of user-specified hooks.
-Thus this interface is fundamentally a Haskell library interface, not a command line interface as with the classic `Setup.hs`.
+This means that this interface is fundamentally a Haskell library interface, not a command line interface (unlike `build-type: Custom`, which simply specifies a replacement for the the `Setup.hs` CLI with no other means of interaction).

 A hook is a Haskell function, with a type such as `HookInputs -> IO HookOutputs` where `HookInputs` and `HookOutputs` are types specific to the particular hook.
 See [§ Effects available to hooks](#effects-available-to-hooks) for discussion of the choice of the `IO` monad.

-Each hook is optional, i.e. each field of the `SetupHooks` datatype has a type of the form `Maybe (HookInputs -> IO HookOutputs)`.
-This means that the build tool can statically determine that there is no hook at that particular stage.
+Each hook is optional, e.g. each field of the `ConfigureHooks` datatype has a type of the form `Maybe Hook`.
+This means that, when using the library interface to hooks, the build tool can statically determine that there is no hook at that particular stage, which might enable certain optimisations.
-At each stage, it is possible to specify a component-level pre-stage and/or a post-stage hook, uniformly covering the various points at which authors might want to run custom actions or customize the build.

 See [§ Library API and versioning](#library-api-and-versioning) regarding which Haskell library defines the `SetupHooks` datatype and any types describing the